knpuniversity/symfony/knpu/ep4-services/type-hinting-arguments.md

 neither can I. With no type-hint, this could be anything!
 A MarkdownParser object, a string, an octopus!

-We need to add a *typehint* to make our code clearwe... and avoid weird errors in case we accidentally pass in something else... like an octopus.
+We need to add a *typehint* to make our code clearer... and avoid weird errors in case we accidentally pass in something else... like an octopus.

 Run: